-The new Gold Coast Sports & Leisure Centre (Carrara Sports Precinct) is split over two sites (Carrara and Metricon) and incorporates six major projects including the new Carrara Sport & Leisure Centre (CSLC), Gold Coast Suns Elite Training and Administration Facility (GCS-ETAF), refurbishment of the existing Carrara Indoor Sports Stadium (CISS), new northern elite sport and training felds, new community grade football felds and the upgrade of the existing Metricon Stadium lighting.
-Games Overlay provisions are also built in to each project as a separate sub-project.
+The Gold Coast Sports & Leisure Centre (Carrara Sports Precinct) is split over two sites (Carrara and Metricon) and incorporated six major projects including the new Carrara Sport & Leisure Centre (CSLC), Gold Coast Suns Elite Training and Administration Facility (GCS-ETAF), refurbishment of the existing Carrara Indoor Sports Stadium (CISS), new northern elite sport and training fields, new community grade football fields and the upgrade of the existing Metricon Stadium lighting.
+Games Overlay provisions were also built in to each project as a separate sub-project.

-The City of Gold Coast has already secured the 2017 World Badminton Federation Sudirman Cup which will be played in the new CSLC and also has an ongoing annual arrangement to host the Big Day Out music festival.
+The City of Gold Coast also hosted the 2017 World Badminton Federation Sudirman Cup in the CSLC and has an ongoing annual arrangement to host the Big Day Out music festival.

 Features and Innovations:

-- Sports hall facades and roof incorporate translucent panelling to allow natural daylight when possible.
+- Sports hall facades and roof that incorporate translucent panelling to allow natural daylight when possible

-- Player amenities incorporate energy effcient point of use instantaneous hot water, activated only when required.
-Solar hot water with gas backup to permanently occupied spaces.
+- Player amenities incorporate energy efficient point of use instantaneous hot water, activated only when required.
+Solar hot water with gas backup to permanently occupied spaces

 - Sports hall distribution boards incorporate plug-in type connection points for bump-in generators during event modes.